-As discussed in the Ethics and Disclosure section below, 2018 also saw the implementation of new requirements for registration and reporting by gubernatorial transition and inaugural committees.
+As discussed in the Ethics and Disclosure section below, 2018 also saw the implementation of new requirements for registration and reporting by gubernatorial transition and inaugural committees that had been included in the 2015 citizen initiative.

 In the 129th legislative session (2019-2020), the League and MCCE worked on a shared advocacy agenda under the Democracy Maine banner.
 With supporters controlling both legislative chambers and the Blaine House, Clean Elections was fully funded at \$6 million for the biennium.
 However, additional funding for the Ethics Commission was not included in the budget, and money previously raided from the fund was not returned.
 Fifty-five percent of legislative candidates used Clean Elections funding in the 2020 election.
-The qualifying period fell during the onset of the COVID pandemic and stay-at-home orders, and an unusually large number of candidates failed to qualify.
+The qualifying period presented challenges during the onset of the COVID pandemic and stay-at-home orders, and an unusually large number of candidates failed to qualify.

 In the 129th legislature, MCCE also supported LD 780, which passed, reducing the municipal contribution limit from \$750 to \$500.
-Efforts to eliminate Leadership PACs, define caucus PACs, and ban foriegn contributions to referenda, were not successful.
+Efforts to eliminate Leadership PACs, define caucus PACs, and ban foreign contributions to referenda, were not successful.
 See full testimony here.